-Development Plans - Policy and urban design comments provided.
+Strategic Planning and Delivery - Policy and urban design comments provided.
 Amendments sought and provided to ensure fuller compliance with quality audit aims and with placemaking policy PP3 (see observations section).

-Moray Flood Risk Management - Comments provided on surface water drainage arrangements and following further submissions, no objections subject to conditions.
+Moray Flood Risk Management - Comments provided on surface water drainage arrangements, no objections subject to conditions.

-Developer Obligations - Developer Obligations assessment carried out in relation to current Local development plan policy and associated supplementary planning guidance.
+Developer Obligations - Developer Obligations assessment carried out in relation to current Local Development Plan policy and associated supplementary planning guidance.
 Contributions are sought towards provision of healthcare facilities.
 A Unilateral Instrument of Planning Obligation will be required to secure these contributions.